Vonage Video API archiving lets you record, save and retrieve sessions.

 When you stop recording an archive, the OpenTok server creates an MP4 file or (in the case of individual stream archives) a ZIP file.
 (See Individual stream and composed archives.)

-When an archive recording starts and stops, events are sent in the clients.
-For example, the OpenTok.js library includes archiveStarted and archiveStopped events dispatched by the Session object.
+When an archive recording starts and stops, events are emitted in the clients.
+For example, the

 The maximum recorded length of an archive is 4 hours (14,400 seconds).
-This recorded length refers to the cumulative time in which streams are published (and being recorded).
-While streams are published (and recorded), the archive's status is set to "started".
-(See Archive status changes).
+This recorded length

-While an archive is recording without any streams published, the status is set to "paused".
+While an archive is recording without any streams published, the status is

 The maximum total length of an archive, including "started" and "paused" states, is 12 hours (43,200 seconds).
-Archives automatically time out (and stop recording) after to 1 hour (3,600 seconds) of inactivity (when no clients are publishing streams).
+Archives automatically time out (and stop recording) after 1 hour (3,600 seconds) of inactivity (when no clients are publishing streams).

 Note: Automatically archived sessions result in one or more consecutive recordings, which have a maximum length of 4 hours each.

 Use your Video API account to specify a target for completed archive files to be uploaded to.
 This can be your own Amazon S3 bucket, a bucket at an S3-compliant storage provider other than Amazon, or a Windows Azure container.
 For S3-compliant storage providers other than Amazon S3, we support Cloudian and Google Cloud Storage (accessed using the AWS S3 API).
 Other S3-compatible services may have feature limitations.
-See Using S3 storage with OpenTok archiving and Using an Windows Azure container with OpenTok archiving.
+See Using S3 storage with OpenTok archiving and Using a Windows Azure container with OpenTok archiving.

-When the archive is completed (the archive status is set to "stopped"), we will attempt to upload the archive file to the specified target (such as an S3 bucket or Azure container) for up to 72 hours after the archive is created (or at least 6 hours if fallback is enabled), retrying multiple times through a distributed upload scheduling policy.
+), we will attempt to upload the archive file to the specified target (such as an S3 bucket or Azure container) for up to 72 hours after the archive is created (or at least 6 hours if fallback is enabled), retrying multiple times through a distributed upload scheduling policy.

-If upload to the specified target is successful, the archive status is set to "uploaded".
+If upload to the specified target is successful, the archive status is set to "uploaded"

-If upload to the specified target fails (after retries) and fallback to OpenTok storage is enabled, we make the archive available for download from the OpenTok cloud, and the archive status is set to "available".
+.
 Once the file is available for download from the OpenTok cloud, we will no longer attempt to upload to your specified target.
 Archives made available on the OpenTok cloud are available for 72 hours from the time they are created.

 To prevent fallback storage to the OpenTok cloud, log in to your Video API account, select the project, and set the option to disable the archive storage fallback.

-If upload to the specified target fails (after attempted retries) and fallback to OpenTok storage is disabled, the archive status is set to "failed".
+If upload to the specified target fails (after attempted retries) and fallback to OpenTok storage is disabled, the archive status is set to "failed"

 You cannot access the archive until it is uploaded to your specified target or available on OpenTok storage.

-For archives stored in the OpenTok cloud, the download URL is provided in the url property of the archive when the archive status is set to "available".
-Each download URL used with archive storage fallback is a presigned URL that uses security credentials to grant time-limited permission to download the archive.
-After 10 minutes the presigned URL will expire and a new presigned URL must be requested using the REST API or server method to retrieve the download URL.
+.
+Each download URL used with archive storage fallback is a pre-signed URL that uses security credentials to grant time-limited permission to download the archive.
+After 10 minutes the pre-signed URL will expire and a new pre-signed URL must be requested using the REST API or server method to retrieve the download URL.
 For security, the download URL is only available from making the REST API calls or server SDK methods for retrieving archive information or listing archives (which require your account credentials).

 When you create an archive using the OpenTok REST API or one of the OpenTok Server SDKs, you can specify whether the archive will record audio, video, or both.
 (The default is to record both.)